 TIME: Tuesday, 9 p.m.
 EST.

-The Colorado Avalanche look to extend their point streak to eight games when they host a Carolina Hurricanes team they haven't lost to in almost eight years.
+The Colorado Avalanche look to extend their unbeaten streak to five games as they host the Edmonton Oilers, who haven't won at the Pepsi Center in more than two years.

 Colorado continued its strong play on Saturday, beating the Pittsburgh Penguins 5-3 to conclude a four-game road trip with a 3-0-1 mark.